dLAB Studio An exploration of our firm's small projects and researchNEWS

 A new student lounge, or “living room,” includes soft seating, a reintroduced large window looking towards the Harvard Art Museums, and ample shelving for books, artifacts, and resources that support faculty and graduate student discourse.
 The large, open “lofts” for the GSD are lined with tackable surfaces for pin-ups and studio critiques.
 The shared auditorium was upgraded with a new rake to meet accessibility requirements, as well as a new seating for improved sightlines, and critical updates to lighting, AV equipment, and acoustics.
 On the first floor, a 100-seat multi-use performance space can support a variety of programs, from theatrical performances, to lectures, to gallery events.

-The transformed Sackler Museum reopened in the spring of 2019.
-In the months since, students of the GSD, HAA department and Arts Annex have made the building into their home, bringing energy, innovation, and arts-related discourse into the new spaces.
-The reinvented Sackler Building has resulted in a more dynamic and vibrant environment than the original, supporting a variety of contemporary pedagogies with fresh, new learning environments for each department.
+The transformed museum reopened in the spring of 2019.
+In the months since, students of the GSD, HAA department, and Arts Annex have made the building into their home, bringing energy, innovation, and arts-related discourse into the new spaces.
+The reinvented 485 Broadway has resulted in a more dynamic and vibrant environment than the original, supporting a variety of contemporary pedagogies with fresh, new learning environments for each department.